Noah-Gartenberg/PlanningProgramV3/README.md

         overwhelmed - by my course load and also partially by the amount of things that needed to be done to make my (at the time poorly defined and fleshed out) idea a reality.
-    - This third attempt began in the last two weeks of summer break, and has continued into the fall semester (this semester) of the academic year, and have worked on it somewhat frequently since - but even then, it's a high learning curve.
+    - This third attempt began in the last two weeks of summer break, and has continued into the fall semester (this semester) of the academic year, and have worked on it somewhat frequently since - but even then, it's not something I can prioritize all of or even most of my time to.
   - I am using this project as a way to learn how to develop software in C#, which is the programming language I am most comfortable with.
 I chose WPF back in the first attempt as it seemed like I had already had access to it (rather than having to download a seperate package - I didn't know much at the time, as this was freshman year) and could use it in C#.
       - Part of the reason for picking this project back up towards the end of the summer was to help me prepare for conducting my Honors research, as I will need to create a tool to use